Can You Get PTSD From a Car Accident?

 If you believe you have PTSD after a car crash, you must seek help from a medical professional immediately.
 The effects of this disorder can grow worse over time, especially if it goes untreated.

 Once you have stabilized your life, your next call should be to an attorney.
 While PTSD might not leave the outward signs that a broken bone or a severe burn could, the lasting effects of this disorder are real.
 At Douglas & London, we are prepared to hold the person responsible for your PTSD accountable.
-To discuss how Douglas & London could put their decades of experience to work on your behalf, schedule a free consultation as soon as possible.
+To discuss how the New York City personal injury lawyers at Douglas & London can put their decades of experience to work on your behalf, schedule a free consultation as soon as possible.